Standing at attention in their Army fatigues and with drill sergeants standing over them, more than 140 soldiers belted out “Jingle Bells” in unison.

 Volunteers with the Blue Star Mothers of America Edmond/North Oklahoma City chapter coordinated a day full of fun and food Friday for Fort Sill soldiers who couldn’t go home for the holidays.

-Their morning started with breakfast at the Renaissance Hotel downtown, followed by a stroll through the Myriad Gardens and a trip to the 45th Infantry Museum.
+Their morning started with breakfast at the Renaissance Hotel downtown, followed by a stroll through the Myriad Gardens and a trip to the 45th Infantry Division Museum.

 Then, the troops headed to Gattitown off Northwest Expressway, where they were fed, played games and surprised children with the tickets from their game winnings.

-These are a few of the soldiers who were treated to the holiday Soldiers Day Out.
+Below is a look at a few of the soldiers who were treated to the holiday Soldiers Day Out.

 Pfc.
 Cameri Coleman